NeuroTechX/ntx_slack_archive/eegdata.md

 >
 two consecutive time window are very likely to be similar (in the frequency space) so you will get inflated performance.

+11/21/2017 1:20 PM

+ **alexandre.barachant** :

+ >what you want to avoid is to have training and test data being recorded during the same time period